 For information about changes for providers when Commission was established on 1 January 2019, please see our Commission Act and Rules page.

-The Commission has developed guidance material on the Quality Standards to help organisations implement and maintain compliance.
-These Quality Standards apply to all aged care services including residential care, home care, short-term restorative care, and services under the Commonwealth Home Support Programme and National Aboriginal and Torres Strait Islander Flexible Aged Care Program.
+The Quality Standards apply to all aged care services including residential care, home care, short-term restorative care, and services under the Commonwealth Home Support Programme and National Aboriginal and Torres Strait Islander Flexible Aged Care Program.

 Before completing a self-assessment, aged care providers should familiarise themselves with the following information:

-A self-assessment tool template for the new Standards (available in Microsoft word and excel) has been developed to assist providers to prepare for the Quality Standards.
+A Self-Assessment Tool template for the Quality Standards has been developed to assist providers to prepare for the Quality Standards.

 Note: This is not a prescribed template.
-Providers may complete a self-assessment in their preferred format.
+Providers may complete a self-assessment in any preferred format.

 - Self-Assessment Tool template for the Quality Standards - WORD (DOC, 568.71 KB) and Plan for Continuous Improvement template - WORD (DOC, 215.36 KB).
 It is helpful to complete these together.